weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

 ## Launching and Configuring Flux

 Flux consists of two parts: the `fluxd` daemon and the `fluxctl` service.
 The `fluxd` daemon is deployed to the cluster and listens for changes being pushed through git; it then updates the cluster and any images accordingly. `fluxctl` is the command line utility that enables you to send requests and commands to the daemon.
-The `fluxd` daemon is deployed first to the cluster and then, `fluxctl` is downloaded and configured for your environment.
+First deploy the `fluxd` daemon to the cluster and then download the `fluxctl` service and configure it for your environment.

 To install and set up Flux in Kubernetes: